guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 While the animations shown in Figures 1–6 are visual representations, the underlying data could be extracted in numerical form.

 <p align="center">
-  <em>Figure 2 - Dynamic hydrogen bonding profile of the KOR–SalA complex.</em>
+  <em>Figure 2 - Hydrogen bonding dynamic profile of the KOR–SalA complex.</em>
 </p>

 <p align="center">